 Tip: When you tape manila folders together, make sure that you line up the ridged parts along the fold in the middle.
 This is because you don’t want to use that part in the patterns.
 Lining them up minimizes the amount of space that they take up.

 Tip: To ensure you transfer the grainline correctly onto the manila patterns, first extend the grainline on the paper patterns all the way to the ends of the page.
 Place the pattern on the manila, mark both ends of the grainline, and draw a straight line on the manila that goes through both marks.
 Then, match the extended grainline on the paper patterns to the line on the manila.

-Next, staple the paper patterns to the manila, placing the staples just inside the outer edge of each patterns so that the paper doesn’t shift when you cut them out.
+Next, staple the paper patterns to the manila, placing the staples just inside the outer edge of each pattern so that the paper doesn’t shift when you cut them out.
 Once you’re done stapling, carefully cut out the patterns with paper scissors, cutting through both the paper and manila.

 Tip: You don’t have to remove the paper patterns and can keep them stapled to the manila if you want.
 However, if you do that, make sure to staple directly on top of each notch and at each side of the grainline to prevent them from shifting when you trace them onto fabric.

 After you’ve cut out the patterns, transfer the grainline and all notches.
 Next, remove the staples and the paper patterns and finish labeling the patterns and the seam allowance measurements.

 Tip: If you want a more visual representation of the seam allowance (rather than just writing out the number measurements), you can use a ruler to draw the seam lines onto the manila versions to mimic the paper patterns.